QCD axion bubbles in the presence of ALP resonant conversion: QCD axion bubbles in the presence of ALP resonant conversion

-The PBHs can be generated due to large density perturbations in the early Universe, they are also the DM candidates \cite{Bird:2016dcv, Carr:2020xqk, Green:2020jor, Carr:2021bzv, Li:2022mcf}.
-The initial PBH mass at the formation time $t_f$ is given by $M_{\rm PBH}=4\pi\gamma\rho_R/(3H_f^3)$ \cite{Carr:2009jm}, where $\gamma\simeq0.2$ is the gravitational collapse factor \cite{Carr:1975qj}, $\rho_R$ is the radiation energy density, and $H_f$ is the Hubble parameter at $t_f$.
-Then we derive the PBH mass at the formation time
+In this subsection, we provide a concise overview of the formation of PBHs from the QCD axion bubbles.
+PBHs, which can arise from significant density perturbations in the early Universe, are also compelling candidates for DM \cite{Bird:2016dcv, Carr:2020xqk, Green:2020jor, Carr:2021bzv, Li:2022mcf}.
+At the time of their formation $t_f$, the initial mass of a PBH is described by the formula $M_{\rm PBH}=4\pi\gamma\rho_R/(3H_f^3)$ \cite{Carr:2009jm}, where $\gamma\simeq0.2$ is the gravitational collapse factor \cite{Carr:1975qj}, $\rho_R$ represents the radiation energy density, and $H_f$ is the Hubble parameter at $t_f$.
+Subsequently, we derive the PBH mass at the formation time as follows:

-where $T_f$ is the temperature at $t_f$ and $M_\odot$ is the solar mass.
-We also have the relation \cite{Di:2017ndc}
+where $T_f$ corresponds to the temperature at $t_f$, and $M_\odot$ denotes the solar mass.
+This equation allows us to estimate the PBH mass based on the relevant physical parameters.